KyongsikC/graphql.github.io/src/content/learn/BestPractice-Authorization.md

 next: /learn/pagination/
 ---

-> Delegate authorization logic to the business logic layer
+> 비즈니스 로직 계층에 권한 부여 로직 위임

 Authorization is a type of business logic that describes whether a given user/session/context has permission to perform an action or see a piece of data.
 For example:

-*“Only authors can see their drafts”*
+_“Only authors can see their drafts”_

 Enforcing this kind of behavior should happen in the [business logic layer](/learn/thinking-in-graphs/#business-logic-layer).
 It is tempting to place authorization logic in the GraphQL layer like so: